WashingtonYandun/Nancy_Prototype/README.md

 MERN stands for MongoDB, Express, React, Node, after the four key technologies that make up the stack.

--   MongoDB — document database
+-   MongoDB - document database
--   Express(.js) — Node.js web framework
+-   Express(.js) - Node.js web framework
--   React(.js) — a client-side JavaScript framework
+-   React(.js) - a client-side JavaScript framework
--   Node(.js) — the premier JavaScript web server
+-   Node(.js) - the premier JavaScript web server

 Express and Node make up the middle (application) tier.
 Express.js is a server-side web framework, and Node.js is the popular and powerful JavaScript server platform.

--   [**React.js**](https://reactjs.org/): React es una biblioteca de JavaScript (no un marco) para construir interfaces de usuario interactivas.
-Utiliza un enfoque basado en componentes para crear aplicaciones web.
+-   [**React.js**](https://reactjs.org/): React is a JavaScript library (not a framework) for building interactive user interfaces.
+It employs a component-based approach to create web applications.

--   [**Mongo**](https://www.mongodb.com): MongoDB es una base de datos NoSQL orientada a documentos que almacena datos en formato JSON BSON y es conocida por su escalabilidad y flexibilidad de esquema.
+-   [**Mongo**](https://www.mongodb.com): MongoDB is a document-oriented NoSQL database that stores data in JSON BSON format and is known for its scalability and schema flexibility.

--   [**Node**](https://nodejs.org/en): Node.js es un entorno de ejecución de JavaScript en el lado del servidor que permite el desarrollo de aplicaciones escalables y altamente concurrentes.
-Utiliza el motor V8 de Google Chrome para ejecutar código JavaScript.
+-   [**Node**](https://nodejs.org/en): Node.js is a server-side JavaScript execution environment that enables the development of scalable and highly concurrent applications.
+It uses the Google Chrome V8 engine to run JavaScript code.

--   [**Express.js**](https://expressjs.com): Express.js es un marco web minimalista para Node.js que simplifica la creación de aplicaciones web y APIs.
-Proporciona funciones esenciales para manejar rutas, middleware y solicitudes HTTP.
+-   [**Express.js**](https://expressjs.com): Express.js is a minimalist web framework for Node.js that simplifies the creation of web applications and APIs.
+It provides essential functions for handling routes, middleware, and HTTP requests.

 ## Framework MVC Introduction